For a brain that works differently

 ADHD therapy for adults, beyond 'just try harder.'

 For adults with ADHD (diagnosed or suspected) who want practical tools, better self-understanding, and a therapist who's done the training.
+Executive function, emotional regulation, rejection sensitive dysphoria (RSD), late-diagnosis grief, and the way ADHD shows up in your relationships.
 Online across California.

 TL;DR